aurnabbiswas/SDET-API-Test-with-newman/README.md

 # SDET API Integration Testing

 ## Project Summary:
 dMoney is a demo money transaction system where user can send money, cashin money, cashout payment and more. here I have created more integration where dMoney admin can create some role like Customer, Agent and Merchant.
 Here I have added some test cases for user manipulation.
-I have also analysed some bug and improvement based on the testing.

 ## Technology: